 Pretrial Services Programs are procedures that are meant to prepare you for court trials.
 Generally speaking, a judge might require this higher level of supervision if you’ve been accused of a crime (such as multiple DUIs) in order to bond out.
 In situations where pretrial services are required, the judge likely determined that you need to be supervised more stringently because of your specific circumstances, which could include the charges you’re facing or your criminal history.

 If you’ve been placed on pretrial supervision, you must adhere to the judge’s requirements, which often include:

 - Contacting your pretrial supervisor within 24 hours of release from custody

 - Continuing to be supervised until your case is over

 Adams County Pretrial Services: What the Paperwork Looks Like

 Many people who have not been on pretrial services before don’t know what to expect.
 The paperwork you’ll be provided will show you what’s required of you and what you’ll be expected to do while you’re being supervised.
 If you’ve been placed on pretrial services, you must adhere to the requirements in order to achieve the best possible outcome for your case.
 If you can prove that you are successful in pretrial services, it’s more reasonable for the court to think that you will be successful on probation or parole, as well.

-Recently a client of ours was put on pretrial services for his second DUI in lifetime.
-The Court sent him to a supervised release program, where he has a case manager and has to complete random UA’s and other forms of supervision.
-He kindly enough let us use a print out of what his case manager sent him for his pretrial services, to show you what it looks like to be on pretrial services through RMOMs in Adams County.
+Recently, a client of ours was put on pretrial services for his second DUI.
+The Court sent him to a supervised release program where he has a case manager and has to complete random UAs and other forms of supervision.
+He kindly let us use a printout of his pretrial services form to show you what it looks like to be on pretrial services through Rocky Mountain Offender Management Systems (RMOMS) in Adams County.

 By Shannon Lynch